royce76/ChooseYourBoss/README.md

 >
 >> - ## WIREFRAMES
 >
 >> Go to [WIREFRAME](https://github.com/royce76/ChooseYourBoss/tree/master/doc).
-You will find somes directories as wireframe mobile or tablette, and computer.
+You will find somes directories as mobile or tablette, and computer wireframes.
 >
 >> - ## My kanban
 >